duinoWitchery/hd44780/examples/ioClass/hd44780_I2Cexp/README.md

 #### The following examples are included:

 - `HelloWorld`<br>
-Sketch prints "Hello, World!" on the lcd
+Prints "Hello, World!" on the lcd

 - `I2CexpDiag`<br>
-Sketch to verify configuation & operation of hd44780 LCDs based on the Hitachi HD44780 and compatible chipsets using I2C extension backpacks that use a simple I2C i/o expander chip.
+Verifies configuation & operation of hd44780 LCDs based on the Hitachi HD44780 and compatible chipsets using I2C extension backpacks that use a simple I2C i/o expander chip.
 (PCF8574 or MCP23008) Sketch supports testing of multiple displays at once.

 - `LCDCustomChars`<br>
-Sketch to demonstrate using custom characters as well as show the full available character set.
+Demonstrates using custom characters as well as show the full available character set.

 - `LineWrap`<br>
-Sketch to demonstrate automatic linewrap functionality
+Demonstrates automatic linewrap functionality

 - `MultiDisplay`<br>
-Sketch displays information on multiple displays at once.
+Displays information on multiple displays at once.

 - `ReadWrite`<br>
-The purpose of the sketch is to demonstrate the ability to read data from the LCD.
+Demonstrates the ability to read data from the LCD.

 - `UpTime`<br>
-Sketch prints the amount of time since the Arduino has been reset.
+Prints the amount of time since the Arduino has been reset.

 - `hd44780examples`<br>
 The hd44780examples subdirectory contains